marmaladeDE/oxsearch-documentation/Manual/manual_en.md

 - Title
 - external
 - page
 ___Note: In this section, the translated version of every page has to be added explicitely.
-If you offer a German version of your terms of service, you have to include the link to AGB to this list!___
+If you offer a German version of your terms of service, you have to include the link to AGB to this list!
+Every seakable link needs at least one keyword lest it is ignored without an error message!___

 ### Synonyms ###